Floquet engineering flat bands for bosonic fractional quantum Hall in small lattices: Model and experimental configuration

+where we have ignored the fast oscillation terms.
+For simplicity we will denote the Hamiltonian of the system in the rotating frame as $\tilde{H}\rightarrow H$.

+In addition to fast control, the gmon design allows widely variable connectivity of the system~\cite{xmon}.
+Furthermore, and crucially for our proposal, the phase factors on each bond can be controlled independently~\cite{FLC2}, allowing arbitrary flux patterns that are not readily realizable in conventional condensed matter systems.
+Experimentally, a one dimensional Bose-Hubbard model with the order of 10 qubits was already achieved a few years ago~\cite{OdBH1}.
+Recently, a finite two-dimensional (2D) lattice geometry with different size, as large as 3x7, has been shown in experiment~\cite{TdBH}.
+As a result, 2D lattice structures with 24-48 qubits are well reachable in principle with the current experiment.

+Therefore, we start our analysi from the following Hamiltonian for gmon qubits in a two-dimensional array:

-This form is chosen to allow easy generalization to square or triangular lattices. $J_{1,2,3}$ are the complex nearest neighbor tunneling coefficients, with $J_3 = 0$ for square lattice, and we have neglected a uniform on-site chemical potential. $\hat{n}_{m,n} = a^{\dagger}_{m,n}a_{m,n}$ is the number operator at site $(m,n)$ with $a^{\dagger}_{m,n}$ the creation operator.
-For simplicity, we will first assume hardcore particles (on-site interaction $U \rightarrow \infty$), after which we show that the relevant physics survives at finite interaction strength.
-For specificity, we choose $|J_{1,2,3}^{mn}| = J=2\pi \times 30~$MHz, commensurate with tunneling rates for superconducting circuits~\cite{SC}, and set $\hbar=1$.
-Importantly, the phases of the hopping terms $J_{1,2,3}^{mn}$ will be carefully designed to give desired flux patterns.
-This is readily achievable using tools of Floquet engineering, and has been accomplished in both superconductors~\cite{FLC2} and cold atoms~\cite{HarperCA1,HarperCA2}.
+This form is chosen to allow easy generalization to square or triangular lattices. $J_{1,2,3}^{mn} = |J_{1,2,3}^{mn}|e^{\phi_{1,2,3}^{mn}}$ are the complex nearest neighbor tunneling coefficients, with $J_3^{mn} = 0$ for square lattice, and we have neglected a uniform on-site chemical potential; $\hat{n}_{m,n} = a^{\dagger}_{m,n}a_{m,n}$ is the number operator at site $(m,n)$ with $a^{\dagger}_{m,n}$ the creation operator.
+For simplicity, we will first assume hardcore particles (on-site interaction $U \rightarrow \infty$ since it is generally 1 order larger than the hopping amplitude), after which we show that the relevant physics survives at finite interaction strength.
+For specificity, we choose $|J_{1,2,3}^{mn}| = J= 30~$MHz, commensurate with current experimental parameters for superconducting circuits~\cite{SC}.
+Importantly, the phases of the hopping terms $J_{1,2,3}^{mn}$ will be carefully designed to give desired flux patterns as explained above.